-Description: Enables an AT&T switch to use your dial number when you make a call using T1 channels and ISDN signaling.
-Or, in a Dial Plan profile, it specifies the type of phone number the MAX dials under the extended dial plan.
+Description: PRI # Type is used for outbound calls made by the MAX on PRI lines so that the switch can properly interpret the phone number dialed.
+Ask your PRI provider for details on when to use each of the following settings.
+This parameter specifies the TypeOfNumber field in the called party's information element.

-- National (the default) specifies phone numbers within the U.S. - Intl specifies phone numbers outside the U.S. - Local specifies phone numbers within your Centrex group.

-Inherit (Dial Plan profile only) applies to calls placed by a device connected to a local T1 PRI line supplied by a Host/BRI module.
-If you choose this setting, the caller on the WAN requests the same PRI # Type as the caller on the local ISDN BRI line.
+- National (the default) specifies phone numbers within the U.S. (TypeOfNumber=2) - Intl specifies phone numbers outside the U.S. (TypeOfNumber=1) - Local specifies phone numbers within your Centrex group.
+(TypeOfNumber=4) - Abbrev. specifies that the phone number is abbreviated.
+(TypeOfNumber=6) - NetSpecific (currently not implemented) specifies that the network you are connected to understands the phone number (TypeOfNumber=3) - Unknown specifies that the phone number is none of the above.
+(TypeOfNumber=0) - Inherit (Dial Plan profile only) applies to calls placed by a device connected to a local T1 PRI line supplied by a Host/BRI module.
+If you choose this setting, the caller on the WAN requests the same TypeOfNumber as the caller on the local ISDN BRI line.

-Dependencies: The value you specify for PRI # Type in the Dial Plan profile overrides the value of PRI # Type in the Call profile and Connection profile.
+Dependencies: The value you specify for PRI # Type in the Dial Plan profile overrides the value of PRI # Type in the Call profile and Connection profile if you have enabled the unit's Dial Plan profiles.

-Location: Host/Dual (Host/6)>PortN Menu>Directory, Ethernet>Connections, System>Dial Plan, Ethernet>Frame Relay, Ethernet>X.25
+Location: Host/Dual (Host/6) > PortN Menu > Directory (Call profiles), Ethernet > Connections (Connection profiles), System > Dial Plan, Ethernet > Frame Relay, Ethernet > X.25